 The course is 5000m (5K) long.
 This has been accurately measured by us with a professional measuring wheel.
 The course is in Cuerden Valley Park, Preston.
-The course is run on a mixture of tarmac paths, gravel paths and off road.
+The course is run on a mixture of tarmac paths and trail paths.
 Some sections of the course may accumulate mud, leaves and puddles after rain.
 Dependent on availability, marshals will be at key sections of the course, or signs will be in place.

 Please remember that the parkrun uses shared paths.
 For the continued success of the event, please give way to other park users.
 This won't hurt your time, it won't stop you from getting a PB and it will make sure everyone continues to enjoy the event.